 Istituto di Studi sul Mediterraneo Antico

 Her research interests concentrate on paleohispanic epigraphy and, above all, on the figure of the scientist Manuel Gómez-Moreno.
-She is writing her PhD dessertation focused in these themes and, concretely, on the epigraphy of the Iberian city of Azaila (Teruel).
-She has participated in several congresses, such as the III Congreso Ganimedes (for young researchers in classical Philology), with the presentation “La proyección de los estudios de...
+She is writing her PhD dissertation focused in these themes and, specifically, on the epigraphy of the Iberian city of Azaila (Teruel).
+She has participated in several congresses, such as the III and IV Congreso Ganimedes (for young researchers in classical Philology) in 2015 and 2017, with the presentations “La...

 Aránzazu LÓPEZ FERNÁNDEZ